—Houston Chronicle 9/25/12

 In 2006, Ryan was sworn in as an Assistant District Attorney.
 Ryan served in the Justice Courts, Juvenile Courts, as a Chief in the Misdemeanor Division, and in numerous felony District Courts.
 In 2008, Ryan was promoted to the Special Prosecutions Bureau.
 There, Ryan exclusively investigated and prosecuted drunk driving fatalities in Harris County.
 Ryan has been recognized by Mothers Against Drunk Driving three times for his success in this field.
 Ryan finished his career with the District Attorney assigned to the Major Offenders Division, where he handled international narcotics trafficking and money laundering prosecutions, and personally directed the multi-agency prosecutions of Houston area “pill mills” and “doctor shopping.”

 Since taking the bench Ryan has tried more jury trials than all but one other court and is one of the most efficient courts by nearly any benchmark.

-who now stays at home with their five year old son Zachary and two year old daughter McKinley.
-In his free time, Ryan enjoys camping and traveling with him family, coaching t-ball and sharing the fun of model trains with his dad and son.
-Ryan is a member of The College of the State Bar of Texas, Houston Bar Association, Galveston Bar Association, Christian Legal Society, American Judges Association, and Houston Young Lawyers Association.
+who now stays at home with their six year old son Zachary and two year old daughter McKinley.
+In his free time, Ryan enjoys camping and traveling with him family, coaching t-ball, and sharing the fun of model trains with his dad and son.
+A licensed pilot and SCUBA diver, Ryan is also a member of The College of the State Bar of Texas, Houston Bar Association, Galveston Bar Association, Christian Legal Society, American Judges Association, and Houston Young Lawyers Association.
 The Patricks are active members at Houston’s First Baptist Church, where Ryan teaches a Sunday Bible study.